SAP-archive/btp-extend-workflow-cai-msteams/Part7-TaskCenter/README.md

 ![TaskCenter](./images/tc320.png)

-Provide the following request body including the respective UUID, which you can copy from the IAS user management.
+Provide the following request body including the respective user uuid UUID, which you can copy from the IAS user management.

 ```
 {